cyruscook/UE-Option-Switcher/README.md

 Named an option switcher because I've never seen any other name for it, and it uses widget switchers.

+Click on the image below to see a video of it in action.

 [![Youtube Example](https://img.youtube.com/vi/yEE6t263tys/maxresdefault.jpg)](https://www.youtube.com/watch?v=yEE6t263tys)

 ## How to use